Hes-Siemelink/instacli/README.md

 cli samples/hello.cli
 ```

-There are several examples in the [samples](samples) directory - check it out!
+There are more examples in the [samples](samples) directory - check them out!

-Explore them all with the following command:
+Explore them all with the command:

 ```commandline
 cli samples